-If your kids are like mine, then spending time in their room, on the phone, or on the computer instant messaging is their idea of a great time.
+If your kids are like mine, then spending time in their room, on the phone, or on the computer reading a eBook thanks to online sodapdf converter is their idea of a great time.

 Here are many activities I’ve participated in with my teens over the years:

 Starbucks – My daughter would do this daily if I said yes.
 We will buy our coffees and then sit and chat.
 No more taking them home, as home means either on the phone or on the computer.

 Walks – We have some great paths where I live.
 I invite my younger daughter to join me at least a couple of times a week on a walk.